 Entei eventually fixes this.
 And in any case, it was always more of a problem for his trainer than for him.

 Yellow's Pokémon can count too.
 She can make their levels rise when she "synchronizes her spirit with them".
 Given how fast this drains her stamina, this isn't something she can do often.
+The rise in strength it provides though is enough to make a pair of Rocket admins retreat (one of whom was enough to deal with Lorelei single handedly).

 A House Divided: Both Team Magma and Team Aqua manage to convince several Hoenn Gym Leaders of their righteousness.
 Since both teams are well known enemies, the gym leaders nearly turn on each other before realizing both teams are evil.